 Creating a vector for ThreadPool to hold the threads

-We’ve brought std::thread into scope in the library crate 1, because we’re using thread::JoinHandle as the type of the items in the vector in ThreadPool 2.
+We’ve brought std::thread into scope in the library crate 1 because we’re using thread::JoinHandle as the type of the items in the vector in ThreadPool 2.

 Once a valid size is received, our ThreadPool creates a new vector that can hold size items 3.
-The with_capacity function performs the same task as Vec::new but with an important difference: it preallocates space in the vector.
+The with_capacity function performs the same task as Vec::new but with an important difference: it pre-allocates space in the vector.
 Because we know we need to store size elements in the vector, doing this allocation up front is slightly more efficient than using Vec::new, which resizes itself as elements are inserted.

 When you run cargo check again, it should succeed.